cyberzed/OSS_Creates_Heroes/outline.md

 	* A/B
 		* A
 			* Competitive drive
-			* Aggresiveness
+			* Aggressiveness
 			* Impatient
 			* Urgency
 		* B
 			* Rarely hurried
 			* Rarely hostile
 		* Equally intelligent, though A is hard on his health and actually in stroke risk.
-B tends to emmenate confidence and security
+B tends to emanate confidence and security
 	* X/Y
 		* X
 			* Mediocre